nickphayes/nickphayes.github.io/_posts/2024-10-19-intuitions.md

 $$
 \theta^{k+1} = \theta^k + \alpha^k s^k
 $$

 ### Model
-For our purposes here, I will use "model" to refer to core architecture *excluding output layers and (for the most part) embedding layers*.
+For the purposes of this post, I will use "model" to refer to core architecture *excluding output layers and (for the most part) embedding layers*.
 The model thus defines how a (possibly embedded) input is propagated forwards to produce the final set of model logits.
 We can then define the output layers as the mapping from logits to overall model prediction.
 ### Output Layers
-For regression tasks, the output layer often takes the form of a simply linear mapping from the logit space to the target prediction space.
+For regression tasks, the output layer often takes the form of a simple linear mapping from the logit space to the target prediction space.
 For classification tasks, we might also require a sigmoid or softmax activation function.
 The sigmoid function is defined as

 $$
 \sigma(z)= \frac{1}{1 + e^{-z}}
 $$

-which has the effect of squashing the output into the interval $$(0, 1)$$.
+where we use $$ z = y_L $$ for ease of notation.
+This has the effect of squashing a single-valued output into the interval $$(0, 1)$$.
 Using some threshold $$ \tau \in (0,1) $$, models thus make predictions by evaluating $$ \sigma(z) \geq \tau$$.

 $$
 \hat{y} = \begin{cases}
     1 & \text{if } \sigma(z) \geq \tau \\
-    0 & \text{if } \sigma(z) < \tau
+    0 & \text{otherwise }
 \end{cases}
 $$

 For the multi-class case, we instead use an element-wise softmax activation, which in some sense can be seen as a generalization of the sigmoid function.
-In this case,
+In this case, for $$ z \in \mathbb{R}^m $$

 $$
 \sigma(z_k)= \frac{e^{z_k}}{\sum_{j=1}^{m} e^{z_j}}